Semantic-Free Procedural 3D Shapes Are Surprisingly Good Teachers: Experiments

 \subsection{Part Segmentation}

-The 3D part segmentation task aims to predict a part class label for each point within an object.
-We evaluate our model and baseline methods on the ShapeNetPart dataset~\cite{yi2016scalable}, which includes 16,881 models across 16 categories.
-In line with prior works~\cite{qi2017pointnet,pang2022masked,yu2022point}, we sample 2048 points from each 3D shape in segmentation tasks, resulting 128 point patches in the masked autoencoding pipeline (see Sec.~\ref{sec:method}).
+The 3D part segmentation task aims to assign a part label to each point in a shape.
+We evaluate our methods and baselines on ShapeNetPart~\cite{yi2016scalable}, which contains 16,881 models across 16 object categories.
+Consistent with previous works~\cite{qi2017pointnet,pang2022masked,yu2022point}, we sample 2,048 points from each shape, resulting in 128 patches in our masked autoencoding pipeline (see Sec.~\ref{sec:method}).

-Table~\ref{tab:partseg} reports the mean Intersection over Union (mIoU) across all instances, and specific IoU values for each category on the ShapeNetPart benchmark.
-Point-MAE-Zero performs comparably to Point-MAE-SN, despite the lack of semantic information in the procedurally generated 3D shapes.
-This result suggests the absence of semantic input does not significantly hinder the learning of 3D point cloud representations using the masked autoencoding self-supervised learning framework.
+Table~\ref{tab:partseg} presents the mean Intersection-over-Union (mIoU) across all instances, along with per-category IoU.
+Across various models, both Point-MAE-Zero and Point-MAE-SN deliver comparable performance, indicating that procedurally generated shapes can learn robust 3D representations without explicit semantic content.
+Similarly, Point-M2AE-Zero and PCP-MAE-Zero achieve results on par with their ShapeNet-pretrained counterparts, further highlighting the versatility of procedural data in self-supervised representation learning.

-Consistent with our findings in the object classification task in Sec.~\ref{sec:cls}, both Point-MAE-Zero and Point-MAE-SN outperform models trained from scratch and prior works that use alternative network architectures\cite{qi2017pointnet,qi2017pointnet++,wang2019dynamic} or pretraining methods~\cite{wang2021occo,yu2022point}.
+In line with our observations in Sec.~\ref{sec:cls}, the ``-Zero" and ``-SN" models surpass scratch-trained baselines and earlier methods that use different architectures~\cite{qi2017pointnet,qi2017pointnet++,wang2019dynamic} or alternative pretraining strategies~\cite{wang2021occo,yu2022point}.
+Despite lacking high-level semantic cues, these procedurally trained autoencoders still capture sufficient geometric structure to achieve strong segmentation performance.